shariq1989/cookbook/content/recipe/Beef_ and_Chickpea_Stew.md

 1. In a small bowl, mix the paprika, cumin, cardamom, cinnamon, 2 tsp salt, and 1 tsp pepper.
 Reserve half of the spice mixture, and then massage the beef with the rest of the spice mixture.
 Set aside.
 2. Cut off and discard the top third of the garlic head, leaving the head intact.
 Set aside.
 3. In a large dutch oven, over medium-high heat, melt the butter.
 Add the onion and cook until they are translucent and soften, about 5 to 8 minutes.
-4. Add the tomato paste and the reserved spice mixture.
+4. Add the tomato paste, marmite, and the reserved spice mixture.
 Cook for 1 minute, stirring constantly.
 Add the water and bring to a boil over high heat, then add the beef, and garlic head, cut side down.
 5. Cover, leaving the lid slightly ajar, and reduce heat to medium-low.
 Simmer for 1 hour, adjusting the heat as necessary to maintain a gentle bubble.
 Add the carrots and continue to simmer, partially covered for another 30 minutes.
 6. Using tongs, remove the garlic head and squeeze over the stew to release the cloves.
 7. Stir in the chickpeas and spinach and cook until spinach wilts, about 5 minutes.